rocky/python-spark/NEW-FEATURES.rst

 The original code showed you the how far you had parsed and that was useful.
 But in production code you often want more.
-So I added the list of rule states of the current state, and the ability to dump rules as reductions occurred.
+So I added the list of rule states of the current state.
+I won't show that here.

+However also added was the ability to dump rules as reductions occurred.
 Here is an example of that from uncompyle6:

 .. code-block::